GlobalFishingWatch/pipe-bq2gcs/README.md

 }
 ```

 Here the `sensor_type` is custom, this means that the field `sensor_jinja_table` is a custom sensor jinja query.
 There will be a task inside the DAG assigned to check this sensor and if it works well, then is going to run the `jinja_query` replacing the jinja keywords and exported the results in a file under the `gcs_output_folder` path and who name is the property `name` plus the schedule interval mode and the date that begins.
 Check that also there is a field `output_format` that can have CSV and NEWLINE_DELIMITED_JSON as values, NEWLINE_DELIMITED_JSON is useful for nested schemas like this example.
+The optional field `compression` let us save it in a GZIP compressed file or one of the following list ["GZIP", "DEFLATE", "SNAPPY", "NONE"].
 Airflow Output
 ```
 DAG